twiro/multilingual/README.markdown

 ## Sections: Fields

-The very special approach of this extension (reduce dependence on too many third party extensions, leave as much to core functionality as possible) doesn't require special multilingual fields.
+The very special approach of this extension (reduce reliance on too many third party extensions, leave as much to core functionality as possible) doesn't require special multilingual field types.

-Just use whatever (non-multilingual) field you like by adding a dedicated field for each language you want to support.
+Use whatever (non-multilingual) field type you like by adding a dedicated field for each of your supported languages.

 ![Sections: Fields][5]

-The only requirement for the extension to identify your fields as multilingual is the naming scheme for field handles.

-Fields for the same content in different languages have to have the same handle, followed by a dash and the language code as specified in your settings.
+You just need to make sure that each translation of field shares the same field handle, followed by a dash and the language code as specified in your settings.

+In most cases, it's recommended to mark at least all fields for the default language as required.

-Fields for additional languages can always be optional, the extension falls back to the default language for a specific field if no translation is provided.
+Translations for a field can always be optional.

+If a translation isn't provided for a specific language, the extension falls back to the default language in your XML output.

 ## Sections: UI

-To provide your clients with a clean and simple user interface for adding and editing section entries, you can use additional UI extensions like [Parenthesis Tabs][3].
+To provide your clients with a clean and simple user interface, you should use an additional UI extensions like [Parenthesis Tabs][3].

 ![Sections: UI][6]